Pinched Nerve

 A pinched nerve occurs when pressure or chemical irritation causes reduced circulation and swelling within a nerve.
 The result is numbing, tingling, or burning pain that usually travels into other body areas.

-The most common causes of pinched nerves in the spine include disc bulges and spinal stenosis.
+The most common causes of pinched nerves in the spine include herniated discs and spinal stenosis.
 When pain results from a pinched nerve in the spine, it is called a radiculopathy.
 Sciatica is a common example of a radiculopathy from the low back.

 Peripheral nerve entrapments are another type of pinched nerve; however, they occur in the extremities.
 Carpal tunnel is an excellent example of nerve entrapment.
 Pinched nerve entrapments can also happen in the shoulder, hip, elbow, and ankle.